 - Avocado.
 It is considered one of the healthiest foods in general, thanks to the high content of L-glutathione, which is a powerful antioxidant.
 Besides, it contains a high amount of anticarcinogens.

 - Pineapple calms the sinus inflammation in respiratory infections and allergies (due to the presence of the bromelain enzyme).

-- Red fruit (strawberries, tomatoes, and cherries, etc.) contain lycopene and carotene that are antitumour substances and strong antioxidants.
+- Red fruit (strawberries, tomatoes, and cherries, etc.) contains lycopene and carotene that are antitumor substances and strong antioxidants.

-- Spinach, chlorella and spirulina contain large amounts of chlorophyll, which is anti-carcinogen, and many more antioxidants, such as niacin (a molecule of life and eternal youth!).
+- Spinach, chlorella, and spirulina contain large amounts of chlorophyll, which is an anti-carcinogen, and many more antioxidants, such as niacin (a molecule of life and eternal youth!).
 Caution: niacin supplementation can be dangerous.